-Jesus said, "I will not leave you as orphans; I am coming to you" (John 14:18).
+In John 14:18 Jesus said, "I will not leave you as orphans; I am coming to you."
 A faithful father doesn't leave his kids wondering whether he loves them.
 When I go away on a trip, I don't say to my kids, "Daddy will be back soon ... or maybe he won't.
 You'll just have to wait and see whether I come back.
 Sit around and think about that idea while I'm gone and let it compel you to become better children."

 Those words wouldn't produce love and loyalty in my children.
-They might produce a little fear-based obedience, but it's only a matter of time until fear-based obedience turns into father-loathing rebellion.
-God doesn't want that for us any more than we want that for our friends or family.
-He wants us to be at peace with Him, which begins by recognizing His compassion for us.
+They might produce a little fear-based obedience, but it's only a matter of time until fearbased obedience turns into father-loathing rebellion.
+God doesn't want that for us any more than we want that for our kids.
+He wants us to be at peace with Him, and that begins by recognizing His compassion for us.
 Only experiencing the love of God can truly inspire love for God.